iidgg/dont-touch-my-diamond/readme.md

 ## 🎮 Don't touch my diamond - TheGame
+Get ready to witness the spectacle of me attempting to introduce this in a way that's about as exciting as watching paint dry: https://youtu.be/5Reay2ebJ3A

 # Introduction
 The never-ending adventure game is an immersive game that takes players on an endless journey through different worlds.
 The game is designed to provide a unique and exciting experience that keeps players engaged for hours.